chagan/chagan.github.io/_posts/2015-01-11-sunday-update-2.md

 I did a little work on the blog, adding an about page and a few other tweaks, but that leads into ...

 ##This week
-I missed most of the goals I wrote about last month, so a lot of them still stand.
+I missed most of the goals I wrote about last week, so a lot of them still stand.

 * I need to write up my formal goals list for this project
 * Continue to add features to the blog (archives, comments, etc ...)